uwetom/media-production-worksheets/AR.md

 ![](images/new_project_settings.png)

-The project has a lot of dependancys so may take a while to load the first time.
+The project has a lot of dependencies so may take a while to load the first time.

 ### Convert to Android